 The stator part of a squirrel cage induction motor is typically manufactured so far with semi-closed stator slots [5,6].
-However, continual progress in the industrial automation process allows the utilization of a novel stator construction with totallyclosed stator slots as shown in Fig.7.
+However, continual progress in the industrial automation process allows the utilization of a novel stator construction with totally-closed stator slots as shown in Fig.7.
 The squirrel cage rotor could alternatively be built up with a skewed or even non-skewed rotor as depicted in Fig.8.
-Based on the proposed different stator and rotor components, four motor designs, as listed in Table I, have be consecutively tested with regard to their suitability for acoustic noise minimization.
+Four different motor designs, which are based on those stator and rotor components, have be consecutively tested with regard to their suitability for acoustic noise minimization.